Astera introduces the newest addition to the platform, Astera API Management - a complete API lifecycle management solution. Learn More

 What is Data Migration?

-However, data’ transfer’ is not the only aspect of the methodology.
-The content migration meaning includes mappings and transformations between source and target data if the data is diverse.
-This does not mean data migration and integration can be used interchangeably.
+Simply put, data migration refers to the transfer of data between different types of file formats, database schemas, and storage systems.
+However, data ‘transfer’ is not the only aspect of the methodology.
+The migration includes mappings and transformations between source and target data if the data is diverse.
+This does not mean that the terms data migration and data integration can be used interchangeably.

 For example, an IT migration project could comprise a database conversion strategy, application migration, or software migration in which legacy systems are replaced, and new ones are introduced to work alongside the existing ones.
-We will look at the differences between migration and integration in greater detail in the next section.

-Now, let’s explore how the migration process works through mapping and transformation.
-The following example illustrates a simple migration process flow diagram in which the migration of Orders data of an organization takes place from a delimited file format to SQL server following sorting with respect to Customer ID.
+Now, let’s explore how the migration process works through data mapping and transformation.
+The following example illustrates a simple migration process flow diagram in which the migration of Orders data of an organization takes place from a delimited file format to an SQL server following sorting with respect to Customer ID.

 Data migration process flow diagram.
 Source: Astera Centerprise Data Integrator